-2) The form has a column where you will be asked to state which are the hotels where you intend to be staying at during the course of your trip.
+2) The form has a column where you will be asked to state which hotels do you intend to be staying at during the course of your trip.
 Since I had not planned my stay-option in Paro and had a host in Thimphu, I had left it blank.
 The official accepting the form suggested that I write ‘any hotel‘ instead of leaving it blank.

 Key-tip?
 Whatever they ask, answer with honesty.
-You might be doing this five times in a year, but they do it for their living, and day in and day out.
-Fibbing will only delay the process, or, you might be denied entry too.
+You might be doing this five times a year, but they do it for their living, and day in and day out.
+Lying will only delay the process, or, you might be denied entry too.

 4) The main aspect that the officials want to understand (more so, if you are a lady) is, why are you travelling unaccompanied (a dilemma I often encounter).
 Don’t get them wrong; they want you safe.
 In my case, being a travel-blogger helped.
 (In case you need details, I have posted the conversation between me and the officer, as a post-script at the bottom.)

 Pro-tip: Try and be the first one they deal with when they begin their day.
-This way, you are less likely to bear the brunt for someone else’s mistakes.
+This way, you are less likely to bear the brunt of someone else’s mistakes.